This Certification is good for 5 years!

 Lactation Education Resources offers a Clinical Internship for those who have taken a comprehensive lactation training course and who wish to gain practical experience.
 Programs of 100 hours to 500 hours are available.
 LER has internships in many states.
 View this page for more info.

-The IBLCE provides a clinical practice worksheet to help you determine how many clinical hours you have generated before applying to take the exam.
+To make it easy to document clinical hours the IBLCE provides a clinical practice worksheet.
 Go to IBLCE Documents, go under the Guides column, and click on Lactation Specific Clinical Practice Calculator to bring up the Excel spreadsheet.
 For more information on clinical hour requirements, please contact the IBLCE or call them at 703-560-7330.

 IBCLCs can work in a wide range of health care settings such as Hospitals, Public Health Clinics, Lactation Centers, Milk Banks, Medical Practices, Midwifery Practices and/or Private Lactation Consultant Practices.